itscameronlee/tokenomics-book/tokenomics-book.md

 On the other hand, partially collateralized stables are always exposed to bank runs because a bank run can exhaust all collateral, leaving some holders with tokens that are not backed by, or redeemable for, anything of value.
 This is exacerbated by collateral prices collapsing very quickly - while neither approach is risk free, partially collateralized stables are still more fragile in these circumstances.

-> **Partially collateralized stablecoins have repeatedly failed over and over.
-They cannot solve the fundamental problem of bank runs when the peg is under pressure.
+>**Partially collateralized stablecoins have repeatedly failed over and over.
+They cannot solve the fundamental problem of bank runs when the peg is under pressure.**
-- Nik Kunkel, former head of backend services for MakerDAO**
+**— Nik Kunkel, former head of backend services for MakerDAO**
->

 Though modern stablecoins vary significantly across a number of factors including redemption mechanisms, interest rates, and other design parameters, two primary aspects can be used to distinguish between fundamentally different kinds of stablecoins: